wadcom/kisarra-docs/README.md

 When harvesting, a Harvester will extract 5% of the Betirium content of the cell over the course of 1 hour.

+When a Harvester arrives to the base for whatever reason, it will first unload Betirium and then attempt to refill itself with supplies (even if it still has some in the tank).

 ### Scout Bike